How To Sell on Amazon Handmade

 Enter your personal details and address.

-STEP 6: Select Your Marketplace
+STEP 6: MARKETPLACE

 Choose the marketplace you want to sell in.